Caaronbll/atlas-web_dart/0x00-hello-dart/README.md

-# Learning to basics in dart language
+# Learning the basics in dart language